 Top Tips for September

-This month sees most of the first preparations for autumn and winter under way, although if we are lucky with the weather, September can feel more like an extension to summer (fingers crossed after the lovely August weather).
-Whatever the conditions, there is still plenty to do in the garden!
+This month sees most of the first preparations for autumn and winter under way, although if we are lucky with the weather, September can feel more like an extension to summer.
+Whatever the conditions, there is always plenty to do in the garden!

-If time is limited in the garden this month, here are our Top tips:
+If time is limited in the garden this month, here are Lizzie’s top tips:

 1) Start planting out spring flowering bulbs, the next two months are a great time to plant